josemodena/clarify-prove-code/README.md

 # Vulcan

-A methodology and Claude Code orchestration kit for building high-assurance software in the agent era.
+Vulcan is a "proof before deploy" agentic methodology and Claude Code plugin for building high-assurance software.

 ```
 /define  →  /prove  →  /code